tborcsok/rpi-dht22-dashboard/README.md

 cd <path to this repo on my laptop>

+poetry run python preprocess_data.py

 google-chrome --new-window http://127.0.0.1:8000/ &

 poetry run gunicorn app:server
 ```

-I also added a desktop shortcut in Linux Mint to start the app more easily.
+A desktop shortcut can also be added to start the app more easily.
+On Linux Mint I defined the shortcut as the example shows below.
 Make sure to add Poetry to PATH for bash.

 ```
 [Desktop Entry]